cablelabs/snaps-openstack/doc/source/install/install.md

 - All host machines are connected to Build Server (machine running SNAPS-OpenStack) and have Internet access connectivity via data interface.
 - For dpdk data interface should be a dpdk enabled nic.
-- For creating a dpdk enabled VM, user is required to configure flavour property "mem_page_size" to large/any
+- For creating a dpdk enabled VM, user is required to configure flavor property "hw:mem_page_size" to large

 > Note: Build Server should have http/https and ftp proxy if node is
 > behind corporate firewall.
 Set the http/https proxy for apt.